JJ/granada-off/text/freemasonry.md

 copy.
 Copy and paste saves the day, for once.

-You have to dig, and by digging I mean google, really hard to find more traces of the mason aesthetics.
+You have to dig, and by digging I mean google, really hard to find more traces of the mason aesthetics in Granada.
 But it so happens that the University of Granada has got an expert in that kind of thing, [David Martín López](https://granada.academia.edu/DAVIDMARTINLOPEZ), who has published all kind of treatises on the topic, including a